 No

-The Brown Pond Mountain trail is rated as moderate difficulty.
-This means hikers should have some experience and a reasonable fitness level to complete the 7.08 km hike with 1042 m of elevation gain.
+The Brown Pond Mountain trail is rated as moderate difficulty, which means it is not ideal for complete beginners.
+You should have some hiking experience and a reasonable fitness level to handle the 7.08 km distance and 1042 m of elevation gain.

 Didn't find your answer?